JohnOracleDoe/NZWorkshop/apm/README.md

 Verify that the springboot-sample looks the same as it did before.

-Next, let's what's going on in the page.
+Next, let's see what's going on in the page.
 In Chrome or Firefox, press Control-Shift-I to bring up the browser inspector.
 With the inspector open, visit the following URL:

 ```https://<your ACCS URL>/<URI prefix>/angular.html```